 “Thank you, thank you because you have changed my life and given me hope.
 I am alive today because you found me.”

 -Myou*, in our Child Advocacy Program

 We engage host families and those involved in perpetrating the restavek system by training church and community leaders to go back and train their communities to end child slavery.
 Our 6-week course weaves together the biblical mandate for love and justice with Haitian law and case studies of children who have been abused or are victims of human trafficking, impacting communities in all 10 departments of Haiti.

 Regional Activity Hubs

-In order to effectively reach the entire country in a personal, relational way, we must expand beyond Port-au-Prince and establish hubs of activity and education in every region of Haiti to successfully end child slavery.
+In order to effectively reach the entire country in a personal, relational way, hubs of activity and education are being established in every region of Haiti to successfully end child slavery.
 Our Learning Centers and regional trainings also establish collaboration with other service providers throughout Haiti, helping to stem the supply of children in restavek by strengthening families.
 We focus on informing families of the reality of restavek, providing families with economic opportunities, and giving children educational opportunities near their home.

 “I have made a lot of money… those that wanted a restavek always give some money to me.
 But after what I have heard in this training, I am asking for the forgiveness of the community.
 I want them to be aware of my decision to stop this shameful activity.”